Nasi lemak: Riau variant

-In Pekanbaru city, Riau province, locally caught freshwater river fishes are commonly used to accompany nasi lemak.
-These include ikan selais (Kryptopterus cryptopterus), ikan patin (Pangasius), and ikan lomek (Harpadon nehereus).
-The fish are usually cooked in Minang-style lado ijo (green chili pepper), minced and fried as perkedel ikan, or just plain fried.
+In Pekanbaru, locally caught freshwater river fishes are commonly used to accompany nasi lemak.
+These include ikan selais, ikan patin, and ikan lomek.
+The fish are usually cooked in Minang-style lado ijo (green chilli pepper), minced and fried as perkedel ikan, or just plain fried.

-Other than fried fish, Pekanbaru's nasi lemak might also be served with fried tempeh, beef prepared as gulai or rendang, and also stir-fried long beans, often cooked in spicy coconut milk.
+Other than fried fish, Pekanbaru's nasi lemak might also be served with fried tempeh, beef prepared as gulai or rendang, with the addition of stir-fried long beans, often cooked in spicy coconut milk.